 Garage Door Chain

 After replacing worn components, it’s time to check the chain.
 When the chain is loose you’ll notice loud “slapping” sounds and jerky movements.
 Begin by tightening the chain in accordance with your owner’s manual.
 With track drive openers, you’ll also need to lubricate the opener track.
-If your opener is screw drive, make sure to grease the threads.
+If your opener is the screw drive, make sure to grease the threads.

-After this, you’re going to need a specialty garage door lube to spray the springs, hinges and roller bearings (if unsealed).
-You should also apply it to torsion bar bearings and any other points of pivot.
+After this, you’re going to need a specialty garage door lube to spray the springs, hinges, and roller bearings (if unsealed).
+You should also apply it to torsion bar bearings and any other points of the pivot.
 Make sure to lubricate any and all moving parts about once every six months.

 Don’t skimp by using other lubricants such as grease, oil or spray lithium grease.
 They don’t penetrate well and pick up a lot of grit and dust which causes more problems down the road.